dominioncfg/just-functional-read-the-docs/pages/library-components.md

 ### Constants

-You can use constants in your expressions, by default the library provides some you can add more.
+You can use constants in your expressions, by default the library provides some but you can add more.
 Tokens are **case sensitive**

 #### Default Constants